F1ash/se-sandbox-runner/README.md

 Qt-wrap for (SELinux) Sandbox

 Known Issues:

-In the case of long startup sandboxed tasks, the application can not detect all child processes.
+* In case of sandboxed tasks long startup, the application may not detect all child processes.
-It is therefore necessary to increase the timeout check child processes.
+Therefore it's necessary to increase children processes checking timeout.

+* Since Fedora 18 for complete application operating you need to enable Sandbox Policy by executing the following as root
+# semodule -e sandbox